 The Setúbal Peninsula wine region in Portugal is thought to be the birthplace of the first grapevine in the Iberian Peninsula around 4000 years ago, planted by the Tartessians (an ancient civilization from modern-day Andalusia).
 The Phoenicians founded the town of Sétubal around 1,000 BC and are credited with creating the local wine industry, trading wines for other goods on their expeditions.
 The landscape, climate, and therefore the terroir of this region is extremely diverse, ranging from the clay-limestone hills of Serra da Arrábida to the hotter, sandy plains of the River Sado, near Palmela.
 This naturally influences the varieties suited to these different lands and the resulting wine styles.

 Historically, the Setubal Peninsula is best known for its celebrated “Moscatel de Setúbal” (Muscat of Alexandria).
 This grape is used to make a rich, sweet, orange elixir of a wine.
 There is also a rarer, purple version – Moscatel Roxo.
 This lightly fortified, aromatic sweet wine was the preferred tipple for Kings near and far.
-King Richard II of England was a particular fan, as was King Louis XIV of France who had Moscatel de Setúbal brought in for his banquets and events.
-So highly regarded were these wines, that they were sent out with the ships in the Portuguese era of discoveries to India and Brazil.
+King Richard II of England was a particular fan, as was King Louis XIV of France had Moscatel de Setúbal brought in for his banquets and events.
+So highly regarded were these wines that they were sent out with the ships in the Portuguese era of discoveries to India and Brazil.
 This practice led to the production of some very interesting and consequently very expensive wines.
 The barrels would usually be stored in the base of the ship, where they would be tossed and shaken by the waves, absorbing the saltiness from the sea and subjected to extensive temperature ranges.
 Astonishingly, this had a positive effect on the aging and evolution of the wines.